StefCoene/velserver/README.md

+# velserver
 velserver is a set of perl scripts that can be used to monitor the traffic of your velbus installation and send out control messages.
-This allows you to monitor what's happening on the bys and control the modules.
+This allows you to monitor what's happening on the bus and control the modules.

-Velbus is domotica made by Velleman: http://www.velbus.eu/
+Velbus is domotica made by the Belgium company Velleman: http://www.velbus.eu/

+Velbus has no native external interface.
+You can buy a 'Home Center' (http://homecenter.be/), but I prefer openHAB.
+The main goal of velserver is to integrate the velbus domotica with http://www.openhab.org/, but it's not that hard to change the code so integration with other products is possible.

+Voor wie deze zin verstaat, ikzelf woon in Vlaanderen.
+Je kan me dus ook vragen in het Nederlands stellen.

 This code helped me a lot and gave me a big jump start: http://leachy.homeip.net/velbus/

+This code is not finished.
+It does the basic stuff, but I'm constantly updating it.

+# Features and other stuff
 Features:
 - written in perl
 - daemon to monitor the bus that wil: